cheerful/freckle-apidocs/content/v2/invoices.md

     custom_hourly_rates
     : *Required if `calculation_method` equals `custom_hourly_rate`* **array of objects**
-    : the custom hourly rates for users, which are used to calculate the total dollar amount for the hours they worked in this invoice.
+    : the custom hourly rates for users, which are used to calculate the total amount for the hours they worked in this invoice.
 The fields are:

         user
         : *Required* **integer**